reflectionengine/mirror/readme.md

 > “What will you see when you look in the mirror?”

 Mirror Mode is an open-source AI reflection framework designed to challenge, not coddle.
 Built for personal use, refined through clarity, and released to the public—because reflection shouldn’t be a luxury.
+Disclaimer:

+This project is a prototype developed for educational and exploratory purposes only.

+It is not a diagnostic tool, legal advisor, or authoritative system for evaluating individuals or organizations.
+All insights, prompts, and outputs are synthetic, speculative, and non-deterministic.
+They reflect possible framings, not truths.

+Intended Use:
+Reflective self-assessment

+Exploratory leadership and governance framing

+Ethical experimentation in prompt design and AI-human co-reasoning

+Not Intended For:
+Profiling real individuals without consent

+Making hiring, firing, or legal decisions

+Substituting expert, legal, or clinical advice

+By using this project, you agree to take full responsibility for any interpretations or decisions made from its outputs.

+If you're unsure, ask yourself:
+“Is this use helping someone grow, or trying to catch someone out?”
+Use accordingly.
 ---

 ## What It Does